h3ct0rjs/Document-TeX/README.md

 * [Ghostscript ] - is a high quality, high performance Postscript and PDF interpreter and rendering engine.
 ### Development
-This Development is doing mainly for Hector F. Jimenez in order to increase the LaTeX knowledge as a way of create nice reports.
+This Development is doing mainly BY Hector F. Jimenez in order to increase the LaTeX knowledge as a way of create nice reports.

 ### Todo's
  - Write Tests